stradex-tech/AI-Premise/README.md

 An appliance server OS that only runs Ollama and OpenWebUI and other common utilities.

+## Project Vision

+The ultimate goal of AI-Premise is to create a custom Arch Linux ISO that automatically runs this setup script post-install, creating a dedicated appliance server optimized for AI workloads.
+This will be a minimal, purpose-built operating system that boots directly into a configured Ollama + OpenWebUI environment.

+**Current Phase**: Developing and testing the core setup script to ensure it works reliably on bare metal hardware before creating the custom ISO.

 ## Arch Linux Setup Script

 This repository contains a comprehensive post-install script for Arch Linux that automatically sets up OpenWebUI and Ollama server.
+This script serves as the foundation for the future appliance OS.

 ### Features